Janet M. Baker

-Janet MacIver Baker and her husband James K. Baker are the co-founders of Dragon Systems.
-Together they are credited with creation of Dragon NaturallySpeaking.
+Janet MacIver Baker is an American computer scientist, neuroscientist and entrepreneur.
+Along with her husband James K. Baker, they founded Dragon Systems and are together credited with the creation of Dragon NaturallySpeaking.

 In 2012, she received the IEEE James L. Flanagan Speech and Audio Processing Award with her husband.

 Baker is currently affiliated with the MIT Media Lab and Harvard Medical School as a visiting scientist and lecturer.